 It has never been easier to cook delicious vegetable dishes

 People who prefer to experiment in their own kitchen instead of buying animal-free ready meals are finding an increasing selection of great recipes in cookbooks and on blogs.
 Whether it’s gourmet food lovers, fast-food fans, or chefs who like to experiment – the colourful variety of plant-based cuisine has something for everyone.
-And while people are often afraid of giving up their favorite dishes, many traditional meals can be easily veganized with a few tweaks.
-As countless vegan cookbooks attest to, a vegan diet promises pure enjoyment and satisfaction for the tastebuds.
+And while people are often afraid of giving up their favourite dishes, many traditional meals can be easily veganised with a few tweaks.
+As countless vegan cookbooks attest, a vegan diet promises pure enjoyment and satisfaction for the taste buds.